 Every week involves a seemingly continuous stream of food, drinks and people.
 Of course not every taste or conversation is post-able, but the range of experiences is usually pretty amazing.
-Here are some of the highlights from the past seven days, some of which will help to fuel full posts.
+Discover some highlights from October 3 – 9, 2011, some of which will help to fuel full posts.

 10/3/11 – When we left the KCC Farmers Market on Saturday, our tour guide pointed out Diamond Head Market and praised their scones, which are locally famous.
 Little did we know that she’d bring a box of scones on our North Shore farm tour two days later.
-Blueberry scones are best known, but my preference was banana, with soft, sweet fruit, a muffin top-like texture and sticky top.
+Blueberry scones are best known, but my preference was banana, with soft, sweet fruit, and a sticky, muffin top-like texture.

 10/3/11 – Before Waialua Estate processes their 70% dark chocolate, they have to have to slice open the pods and process the cacao.
 We got a raw taste on their farm. with sweet mucilage surrounding bitter seeds.